tshepang/seaplane/doc/ARCHITECTURE.md

 configuration options.
 - `src/macros.rs`: Provides printing macros that allow fine grained control over output and their colors analogous to the `(e)print(ln)!` and `log::{trace,debug,info,warn,error}` macros.
-- `src/printer.rs`: Controls how text is sent to STDTOUT or STDERR, including color management.
+- `src/printer.rs`: Controls how text is sent to STDOUT or STDERR, including color management.

 ## CLI